White spots, white lines, and rough spots

 The most important treatment goal with white spot lesions is to arrest the damage process and remineralize the tooth surface before the lesion progresses to full cavitation.
 CariFree professional products are an excellent tool to consider when attempting to remineralize the tooth surface.
 The fluoride and biomimetic nano-hydroxyapatite are excellent for remineralizing enamel.

 A white spot lesion that has been properly treated will regain luster and lose its odd matte appearance when dry.
 Preventing further damage or a recurrence of the lesion is vital to continued tooth health.
-Maintaining a healthy pH in the mouth and ensuring sufficient salivary flow to protect the tooth should be top priorities for long term management.
+Maintaining a healthy pH in the mouth and ensuring enough salivary flow to protect the tooth should be top priorities for long term management.

 Once the white spot has been properly treated, it remains visible.
 Aesthetic concerns can be managed by careful tooth whitening to blend the color with the rest of the tooth.
 Whitening should be done under the supervision of a dentist.
+For some deeper spots or for patients who prefer to have the spots completely disappear, additional treatments with microabrasion, where an abrasive paste is rubbed into the teeth and resurfaces the enamel, or resin infiltration, where tooth-colored resin fills in deeper lesions to improve the look and the strength of the tooth, may be able to help achieve the desired appearance.

 With proper care, a white spot lesion need not progress to a full cavity and can be successfully brought back to strong and aesthetically pleasing natural teeth.